vdbergh/simul/README.md

 corresponds to the given logistic Elo (`elo`).
 This requires numerically solving a suitable equation.

-8. The theoretical guarantees of the GSPRT are asymptotic.
+9. The theoretical guarantees of the GSPRT are asymptotic.
 It does not work so well for very low outcome values.
 The proportion of zero outcomes for LD, LW+DD, DW is contained in the `zeros` field.

-9. We perform dynamic overshoot correction using `Siegmund - Sequential Analysis - Corollary 8.33.` This is currently not yet implemented in Fishtest as it requires keeping a bit of state.
+10. We perform dynamic overshoot correction using `Siegmund - Sequential Analysis - Corollary 8.33`.